NCrashed/dtext/README.md

 with original string.

 Lang files are loaded in memory at program start up from current directory.
-Additional localizations can be loaded with $(B loadLocaleFile) function.
+Additional localizations can be loaded with **loadLocaleFile** function.

 Example: